Intel report finds MBS approved "capture or kill" Khashoggi | WSGW 790 AM & 100.5 FM

 CBS News reported in 2018 that the CIA had assessed that MBS had ordered Khashoggi’s death.
 The crown prince has denied any involvement in Khashoggi’s killing.
 The 59-year-old Washington Post columnist, who often criticized the Kingdom of Saudi Arabia, was killed after entering a Saudi consulate in Istanbul in October 2018.

-The new administration appears to still be weighing options for holding the crown prince, who is likely to one day be king, accountable for Khashoggi’s death while at the same time preserving the U.S.’ strategic relationship with the Kingdom.
+The new administration appears to be focused on preserving the U.S.’ strategic relationship with the Kingdom, as MBS will likely one day be king.

-“There are areas where we will express concerns and leave open the option of accountability,” White House press secretary Jen Psaki said on Thursday “There also are areas where we will work together with Saudi Arabia.”

 The State Department announced new policy guidance Friday that the secretary of state called the “Khashoggi Ban.”
-It’s a new visa restriction policy allowing the State Department to impose visa restrictions on people who, acting on behalf of a foreign government, are “believed to have been directly engaged in serious, extraterritorial counter-dissident activities, including those that suppress, harass, surveil, threaten, or harm journalists, activists, or other persons perceived to be dissidents for their work, or who engage in such activities with respect to the families or other close associates of such persons,” said Secretary of State Antony Blinken.
+It’s a new visa restriction policy allowing the State Department to impose visa restrictions on people who, acting on behalf of a foreign government, are “believed to have been directly engaged in serious, extraterritorial counter-dissident activities, including those that suppress, harass, surveil, threaten, or harm journalists, activists, or other persons perceived to be dissidents for their work, or who engage in such activities with respect to the families or other close associates of such persons,” Blinken said Friday.

 The Treasury Department announced that it is imposing sanctions on the Saudi Rapid Intervention Force and a former Saudi intelligence official for their roles in Khashoggi’s death.